TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 [^try-blocks]: I can't wait for [`try` blocks](https://doc.rust-lang.org/nightly/unstable-book/language-features/try-blocks.html) to be stabilized.

-[^and-you'll-like-it]: Seriously, it's quite popular.
+[^and-you'll-like-it]: Seriously, it's actually quite popular.

 [^clojure-goes-fast]: See [these](https://tech.redplanetlabs.com/2020/09/02/clojure-faster/) [articles](http://clojure-goes-fast.com/blog/java-arrays-and-unchecked-math/) on how to improve Clojure performance.
 They are, as far as I can tell, very accurate and contain good advice.